kaieberl/kanji-explainer/Readme.md

 ## API Keys

-The script uses OpenAI's GPT API to generate example use cases for the kanji, and the Google Cloud Text-to-Speech API to speak it.
+The script uses OpenAI's GPT API to generate example use cases for the kanji, and the Google Cloud Text-to-Speech API to speak the output.
 To use the script, you need to have an OpenAI API key and a Google Cloud API key.
 The OpenAI key should be stored in a file called `openai_api_key.txt` in the same directory as the main.py file.
-It can be generated [here](https://platform.openai.com/account/api-keys) and costs 0.003$ / 1000 Tokens for gpt-3.5-turbo-16k, and 0.06$ for gpt-4.
+It can be generated [here](https://platform.openai.com/account/api-keys) and costs 0.002$ / 1000 output Tokens for gpt-3.5-turbo-16k, and 0.03$ for gpt-4.
 To use gpt-4, you need a prepaid credit balance of at least 0.50$, else you will get an API error.
 The Google cloud authentication json file should be in the same directory as the main.py file.
 It can be downloaded from the Google Cloud Console, as described [here](https://cloud.google.com/api-keys/docs/create-manage-api-keys).